If you or someone you know is sexually assaulted:

 - You are looking for a mental health provider who knows about sexual violence and trauma

-*Please note: Sexual assault support advocates in Maine are mandated reporters.
-This means that if we hear or suspect that a child or incapacitated adult has been hurt physically, sexually, or through neglect, we have to let the Department of Health and Human Services or the District Attorney’s Office know about it.
+*Please note: Sexual assault advocates in Maine are mandated reporters.
+This means that if we hear or suspect that a child or incapacitated adult has been hurt physically, sexually, or through neglect, we have to report it to DHHS.
 The advocate can work with you every step of the way and talk about what information will go into their report.
-We want you to be safe, and you are the only one who knows what is safe for you.
+We want you to be safe.
 You have a choice about what information you share with us.
 Please share only what you are comfortable with.

 SASSMM participates in the Maine STEN Provider Council.
 We are committed to connecting survivors of human trafficking to the best supports in Maine.